- 1 package (18-1/4 ounces) lemon cake mix

 - 1 tablespoon poppy seeds

 - 1 jar (12 ounces) seedless raspberry jam

 - Fresh raspberries

-- Cut each cake horizontally into two layers.
-Place bottom layer on a serving plate; top with half of the jam.
+- Split each cake into two horizontal layers.
+Place one bottom layer on a serving plate; top with half of the jam.
 Top with a second layer; spread with 3/4 cup frosting.
-Top with a third layer and remaining jam.
+Top with third layer and remaining jam.
 Top with remaining layer; spread remaining frosting over top and sides of cake.
-Garnish with fresh raspberries.
+Sprinkle with raspberries.
 Yield: 12 servings.

 Reviews forRaspberry Lemon Torte

 "When I was working as a school librarian, short cuts such as using a cake mix, etc.. allowed me to spend time with my child as we discussed our day, Only after I retired after 30 years working, did I have the time to make more complicated recipes.
 However, by that time my arthritis made it hard to move or to stand for long periods.
 Short cuts helped me then to still put out meals, desserts, etc. that my family could enjoy.
 My son cooks for me now that I am on oxygen 24/7 combined with other health problems, and he makes things from scratch many times, and at times when he is done teaching (college level) at 8 p.m,, he takes shortcuts too.
 Nothing wrong with either short cuts, or made from scratch.
 People sometimes, looking down from their loftly attitudes at people like us, because we're tired at the end of such a long day (he's at work by 6:00 am) and need some extra help in fixing the family meals for our whole family.
 Those meals taste just as good as a totally home made meal.
 This recipe worked great for us."